If you look through Castelli’s range of bib shorts, you’ll notice that the Castelli Free Aero Race bib shorts are right

 Progetto X2 Air Chamois

-The Castelli Free Aero Race bib shorts uses the best chamois Castelli has to date, the Progetto X2 Air.
+The Castelli Free Aero Race bib shorts use the best chamois Castelli has to date, the Progetto X2 Air.

 Like most premium bib shorts, the chamois’ thickness varies between 6mm to 15mm from front to back, providing plenty of cushioning at places where you need them the most.

-The Progetto X2 Air consists of 2 layers; the inner layer that comes with bacteriostatic properties adapts to the contour of your skin to provide plenty of comfort and avoid chafing.
+The Progetto X2 Air consists of 2 layers; the inner layer that comes with bacteriostatic properties adapts to the contour of your skin to provide plenty of comforts and avoid chafing.
 The outer layer provides all the cushioning needed from road vibrations and the saddle.